-Award-winning Dublin-born artist Morgan Crowley trained at the College of Music, RADA (London), Lee Strasberg Institute (Hollywood) and holds a Masters from Trinity College Dublin, along with several other qualifications in various disciplines (A.R.I.A.M., L.T.C.L., Adv.
+Award-winning Dublin-born artist Morgan Crowley trained at the College of Music (Dublin), RADA (London), Lee Strasberg Institute (Hollywood) and holds a Masters from Trinity College Dublin, along with several other qualifications in various disciplines (A.R.I.A.M., L.T.C.L., Adv.
 Dip.
 Mktg., B.Sc.
 (Mgt.), M.A.).
 Awards include his selection as the youngest recipient of the coveted John McCormack Prize, the Luciano Pavarotti Radio Prize, Evening Standards Critics Choice Awards, Broadway.com “Outstanding Performer” Audience Award and Nomination in the top ten “Voices of Musical Theatre”by BBC.

 He combines his performing career with ongoing work as a Director, Composer, Arranger and Teacher/Mentor at home and abroad and is currently a Member of Actors Equity (USA, UK, Ireland), Spotlight and Screen Actors Guild (USA).